iggredible/Learn-Vim/ch12_search_and_substitute.md

 To do a negative search, you can add `^` inside the character range brackets.
 To search for a non-digit, run `/[^0-9]`.
 Vim will match any character as long as it is not a digit.
 Beware that the caret (`^`) inside the range brackets is different from the beginning-of-a-line caret (ex: `/^hello`).
 If a caret is outside of a pair of brackets and is the first character in the search term, it means "the first character in a line".
 If a caret is inside a pair of brackets and it is the first character inside the brackets, it means a negative search operator. `/^abc` matches the first "abc" in a line and `/[^abc]` matches any character except for an "a", "b", or "c".

-## Searching For Repeating Characters
+## Searching for Repeating Characters

 If you need to search for double digits in this text: